executivefleetau-glitch/Executive-Fleet-Website/GITHUB_ACTIONS_SETUP.md

 - Ensure the workflow file is in `.github/workflows/` folder
 - Check if GitHub Actions is enabled for your repository
 - The first scheduled run happens after the workflow is pushed

+### Issue: "API returned status code: 308" or "Exit code 3"

+**Solution:**
+- This means the URL is redirecting (e.g., from non-www to www)
+- The workflow already includes `-L` flag to follow redirects
+- Verify `NEXT_PUBLIC_BASE_URL` matches your exact production URL:
+  - If your site is at `www.domain.com`, use `https://www.domain.com`
+  - If your site is at `domain.com`, use `https://domain.com`
+  - No trailing slash!
+- Test the API manually: Open `https://your-domain.com/api/cron/publish-scheduled-blogs` in browser

 ### Issue: "Scheduled blog not publishing"